Millet

 Channels: ST, SP, KD

-Flavors: sweet, salty
+Flavors: astringent, sweet, salty Tonifies: yin

-clears heat, eliminates toxins
+Special Properties: clears heat, eliminates toxins, resolves dryness

 In general the ancient Chinese medical texts cite that it enters the Stomach, Spleen, and Kidney.
 The flavor of Millet is cool, and it is considered to be sweet and salty in temperature.